Instructional Faculty Separation from Employment

 Voluntary separation from employment initiated by a faculty member.

 Voluntary separation from employment initiated by a faculty member, and election to enter into a retirement program offered by the university.

 Retirement Incentive Plan:

 A plan that allows the university to offer special retirement incentives to a tenured or RTA (Renewable-Term Appointment) faculty member under appropriate circumstances.
 The Faculty Retirement Incentive Policy is found in Policy 1333.
-RTA is defined in section III.D.4 of the Faculty Handbook.
+RTA is defined in the Faculty Handbook, Section III.D.4.